Konstantinos-Chatzistavrou/Threat-Watch/README.md

 # Threat-Watch
-The privacy focused cybersecurity news app.[Project's official website:](https://threatwatch.unofficialcreators.com)
+The privacy focused cybersecurity news app.
+Project's official website: [Threat Watch: Stay up-to-date](https://threatwatch.unofficialcreators.com)

 Welcome to Threat-Watch, the most privacy-focused cybersecurity news app in the world.
 This README provides an overview of the app's features, installation instructions, how to contribute, and more.